Activities and Attractions on St. Martin / St. Maarten - Things to do during your Vacations

 Located in La Savane on the main road to Grand Case, right behind the dp Delta gas station.
-Go Kart is scheduled to be open every day from around 11am until midnight.

 Loterie Farm and Fly Zone 0590 878-616.
-This unique farm once cultivated sugar cane, is the ecological showcase of a Californian philanthropist.
+This unique farm once cultivated sugar cane, today it is the ecological showcase of a Californian philanthropist.
 It is also a great starting point for mountain hikes.
 You can hike for an hour through the "hidden forest" with splendid views towards the Sea, Marigot, and the island of Anguilla.
 Yet the Loterie Farm is best known for its Fly zone.

 The higher, more challenging zip line parcours is for adults and youngsters >4 ft. tall.
 The lower, easier tour is for kids.
 There is also an restaurant and bar/lounge on site.
 Reservations for Fly Zone recommended on busy days (cruise ship days!)

 Don't miss to visit Pinel Island, a picture perfect beach, only minutes off the northern coast - Pinel Island!

 Pinel Island is a tiny island off the Northern coast of French St. Martin, about 2 miles north of Orient Bay.
 If you want to hang out on a picture perfect white tropical sand beach, this is the place to go!
 Relax, enjoy good food & drinks at one of the few beach bars there.
 Do nothing but relax, chill out, sunbathe or take a dip in the shallow waters.
 More at Sint-Maarten.net!